goharbor/harbor/docs/user_guide.md

 Before working, Harbor should be added into the repository list with `helm repo add` command.
 Two different modes are supported.
 * Add Harbor as a unified single index entry point

-With this mode, helm can aware all the charts located in the different projects which are accessable by the current authenticated user.
+With this mode Helm can be made aware of all the charts located in different projects and which are accessible by the currently authenticated user.
 ```
 helm repo add --ca-file ca.crt --cert-file server.crt --key-file server.key --username=admin --password=Passw0rd myrepo https://xx.xx.xx.xx/chartrepo
 ```